ashrithjacob/Behaviour-Detection/README.md

 ## TODO:

-- make script to train find best hyperparams and run booster on those params.
+- Make script to train find best hyperparams and run booster on those params.

 ## Pytest tools:

-- Assertion
-  Error on running pytest:
-- File "<stdin>", line 1, in <module>
-  File "/media/Data_linux/anaconda3/envs/dl/lib/python3.10/site-packages/pytest/**init**.py", line 5, in <module>
-  from \_pytest.\_code import ExceptionInfo
-  File "/media/Data_linux/anaconda3/envs/dl/lib/python3.10/site-packages/\_pytest/\_code/**init**.py", line 2, in <module>
-  from .code import Code
-  File "/media/Data_linux/anaconda3/envs/dl/lib/python3.10/site-packages/\_pytest/\_code/code.py", line 43, in <module>
-  from \_pytest.\_io import TerminalWriter
-  File "/media/Data_linux/anaconda3/envs/dl/lib/python3.10/site-packages/\_pytest/\_io/**init**.py", line 1, in <module>
-  from .terminalwriter import get_terminal_width
-  File "/media/Data_linux/anaconda3/envs/dl/lib/python3.10/site-packages/\_pytest/\_io/terminalwriter.py", line 10, in <module>
-  from \_pytest.compat import final
-  File "/media/Data_linux/anaconda3/envs/dl/lib/python3.10/site-packages/\_pytest/compat.py", line 256, in <module>
-  @attr.s
-  AttributeError: module 'attr' has no attribute 's'
+- Problems identifying xgboost and hyperopt

 ## Objective function and hyperopt